What Qualifies as a Home Warranty Emergency?

 What should I do if my home warranty company can't send a technician quickly enough?

-First, contact your provider and formally escalate the situation, making sure your ticket is flagged as an emergency.
-Ask whether you're authorized to hire your own licensed contractor for reimbursement if they cannot dispatch someone within a reasonable timeframe — and get that authorization in writing or via email.
-In the meantime, implement safe temporary solutions (space heaters, shutting off water, etc.) and document all damage and expenses.
-Understanding the claims process ahead of time helps you move faster in a crisis.
+First, contact your provider and formally escalate, making sure your ticket is flagged as an emergency.
+Ask in writing whether you're authorized to hire your own licensed contractor for reimbursement.
+Without that prior authorization, most contracts (including Select Home Warranty's) will deny reimbursement entirely.
+In the meantime, implement safe temporary fixes and document everything.
+Understanding the home warranty claims process ahead of time helps you move faster in a crisis.

 Does a home warranty cover HVAC emergencies like no heat or no AC?

 Yes, most home warranty plans that include HVAC coverage will cover emergency heating and cooling failures, including repair or replacement of covered components.
 Loss of heat in winter is almost universally treated as a priority emergency.
-Loss of air conditioning may or may not be classified as an emergency depending on your provider and local temperatures.
-For heating-specific emergencies, your furnace coverage under your plan will determine exactly what components are repaired or replaced and under what conditions.
+Loss of air conditioning may or may not qualify depending on your provider and local temperatures.
+Your specific furnace coverage determines exactly which heating components are repaired or replaced and under what conditions.